millerrach/react-blog/README.md

 # react-blog

+A minimalistic styled blog site that uses React and Material UI.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).